JeffNasson/ecommerce-simulation/README.md

 As a user ...
 * I can visit the site and see products for sale.
 * I can add a product to my shopping cart.
-* I can view my shopping cart.
+* I can navigate to the cart page and view my shopping cart.
-  * I should be able to refresh the page and still see the contents of my cart.
+  * I should be able to refresh the page and still see the contents of my cart loaded from the database.
 * I can delete an item from my shopping cart.
 * I can edit the quantity of an item in my shopping cart.

 ### Notes
-* Full-featured authentication using Auth0 is **not** required and is strongly discouraged.
+* There should be **no** authentication for this app, neither through Auth0, nor setting it up on sessions yourself.
+* Because of the lack of authentication, assume that only one user will be using your app.
 * You have very limited access to mentors for this project.
 You need to complete all of the major parts of the project on your own.
 Mentors can assist when you have uncommon errors, or errors unrelated to what you need to demonstrate on this assessment.